 We only get involved after you have tried to find a solution.
 Evidence of this will need to be in your application.

 We cannot get involved if the hedge is causing you concern about subsidence or other matters not related to the height of the hedge.

 Involving the council should be your last resort and applications will be returned with your fee if you have not gone through the steps outlined above and have not answered yes to all questions asked within the leaflet High Hedges: complaining to the council.

 The Department for Communities and Local Government has produced guidance called 'Over the garden hedge' which provides useful information.
 In particular, the section 'How can I engage my neighbour in reducing the height of their hedge?'' may help you to resolve the issue.

 Please read the High Hedges application guidance notes first and then complete a High Hedges application form and return it to the Planning Enforcement Team.

 Further information is available from the High Hedges: complaining to the council leaflet on the GOV.UK website

+You will be required to pay a fee of £359.95.
 There is no procedure to claim the fee back from the hedge owner.
 Once an application is accepted the fee cannot be refunded.

 Once a complaint has been received and considered as to whether it meets the legal tests, we will write to explain the process.
 The process in brief in set out below: